Review of The Framery (formerly Liingo Eyewear): How Do They Compare with Warby Parker?

 2. Enter your shipping address.

-4. Once you receive your kit, you have 5 days to Explore the frames and send back the box.
+4. Once you receive your kit, you have 5 days to explore the frames and send back the box.

 In particular, they designed the home try on kit box to be extremely easy to seal back up and return.

 When initially choosing frames, there are some filters that can help narrow down the choices.
-However, those filters are limited to just basic frame sizes, colors and collection.

 Some competitors like Zenni Optical allow customers to filter by very specific dimensions of frame height and width and arm length.
 That granularity is extremely useful to narrow down the universe of glasses that fit.